• Skip to primary navigation

 There’s no ‘right time’ to go self-employed.
 You’ll develop skills and learn as you go along – but if you’d like some reassurance, you might be ready once you’ve: mastered a professional approach –

 Yes, you can!
 You can be employed and self-employed at the same time.
-An example of this is if you are working for an employer during the day, but you also run your own business in the evening.
+An example is if you work for an employer during the day but also run your business in the evening.

 References